 Picture mode: Natural, Movie, or Cinema

 Sharpness: 0% (on most TV models it’s the default setting – just drag the slider to the middle if it’s not there)

-Color temperature: warm (cooler temperature means more blue light that can cause eye strain and suppress the secretion of melatonin that can lead to sleep problems).
+Color temperature: warm (cooler temperature means more blue light that can cause eye strain and suppress the secretion of melatonin which can lead to sleep problems).

 Recommended Sound Settings for Seniors

 On most TVs, you can change between sound modes easily.
 For seniors with hearing loss, the best choice is “News” or “Speech” mode.
 These make voices clearer and easier to understand.

 Besides, you should also change the EQ (equalizer) settings: turn down the bass and up the treble.
 This way by boosting the higher frequencies, you’ll get clearer dialogues.

 The reason why these settings often help is that the majority of older people suffering from hearing loss have difficulties hearing the higher frequency sounds (like human voice).
 Boosting the higher frequencies on the TV will compensate for the loss to a certain degree.
 However, if you or any of your elderly loved ones suffer from hearing loss, the first step is always to consult with a health professional.

 Unfortunately, most modern flat-screen TVs usually come with poor speakers.
 That’s why tweaking the sound settings is not always enough.
 Sometimes for the best results, you should invest in an external device to enhance sound quality while watching TV.
 I’ll show you the most effective and popular gadgets at the end of the article.

 Buying a New TV for Seniors – Useful Considerations